davidlamorski/pimp-ale-stuff/cloud-connect-vpn-server.md

 - Windows PC with PuTTY installed

 ### Limitations
-This setup works for OXO connect software up to R6.1/025.001.
-Rel 6.2 is currently unable to perform the EAP login.
+This setup works for OXO connect software up to R6.1/025.001 and from R6.2/107.001.
+All versions between are  unable to perform the EAP login.

 ### Debian
 the minimal Software installation netinstall including ssh may match our needs.